-(BOSTON, MA) – CARB-X is backing Seres Therapeutics Inc. (NASDAQ:MCRB) of Cambridge, MA, in the development of a promising pre-clinical microbiome therapeutic to prevent serious bacterial infections and graft versus host disease in patients following solid organ and allogeneic stem cell transplantation.
+(BOSTON: November 7, 2017) – CARB-X is backing Seres Therapeutics Inc. (NASDAQ:MCRB) of Cambridge, MA, in the development of a promising pre-clinical microbiome therapeutic to prevent serious bacterial infections and graft versus host disease in patients following solid organ and allogeneic stem cell transplantation.
 The initial award provides Seres up to $2.5 million with the possibility of up to $3.1 million more if certain project milestones are achieved.

 “The Seres SER-155 microbiome-based project is an innovative approach that could potentially protect patients from bacterial infections and save lives,” said Kevin Outterson, Executive Director of CARB-X, the world’s leading non-profit partnership dedicated to accelerating the early development of antibiotics, diagnostics and other products to treat deadly infections.
 “The projects in the Powered by CARB-X portfolio are in the early stages of research, and there is always a high risk of failure.
 But if successful, these projects, including SER-155, hold exciting potential in the fight against the deadliest bacteria.”